 User Research Documentation

-Temporarily missing some research resources, I have been helping our team to facilitate and distill research during our design process.
+Temporarily missing some research resources, I had been helping our team to facilitate and distill research during our design process.

-In this example, our team collaborated on some team calls with customers to test our design assertions, user flows and prototype of a new feature on our platform.
+For a particular feature, our team collaborated on some team calls with customers to test our design assertions, user flows and prototype on our platform.
 All notes were added to a shared Google document, which I organized in Trello as raw data.
 I then presented to my team for feedback on what may work best for everyone.
 I got some great feedback about some ways to think about the themes, which pushed me to revisit how to organize and distill further.

 The next step was figuring out a way to make themes digestible and actionable by both our team and others across the organization.
 I decided to paste all of the points in a separate "staging" area (I used Evernote) and grouped by theme.
 This made it easy to see how to organize them visually in Trello because the groups stood out to me.
 Another thing that stood out easily was that there was a lot of common feedback, following by a trickling of rare points.